-C I believe in God, the Father Almighty, Almighty. maker of heaven and earth.
-From thence He will come to judge the living and the dead.
-And in Jesus Christ, His only Son, our Lord, who was conceived by the Holy Spirit, I believe in the Holy Spirit, born of the virgin Mary, the holy Christian Church, suffered under Pontius Pilate, the communion of saints, was crucified, died and was buried. the forgiveness of sins, He descended into hell. the resurrection of the body, The third day He rose again from the dead. and the life everlasting.
-Amen.
-He ascended into heaven and sits at the right hand of God the Father
+C I believe in God, the Father Almighty, maker of heaven and earth.

+And in Jesus Christ, His only Son, our Lord, who was conceived by the Holy Spirit, born of the virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried.
+He descended into hell.
+The third day He rose again from the dead.
+He ascended into heaven and sits at the right hand of God the Father Almighty.From thence He will come to judge the living and the dead.